Newark, New Jersey: Transportation

 Newark is a hub of air, road, rail, and ship traffic, making it a significant gateway into the New York metropolitan area and the Mid-Atlantic U.S.

-Newark Liberty International Airport is the second-busiest airport in the New York metro area and the 15th-busiest in the United States (in terms of passenger traffic).
+Newark Liberty International Airport, in both Newark and Elizabeth, is the second-busiest airport in the New York metro area and the 15th-busiest in the United States (in terms of passenger traffic).
 Newark Airport was the New York City area's first commercial airport, opened in 1928 on land reclaimed by the Port Authority.

 Port Newark, on Newark Bay, is the 15th-busiest port in the world and the largest container port on the East Coast of the United States.
 In 2003, the port moved over $100 billion in goods.